HanmingZhang/homework-final/README.md

 **Hanming Zhang**

 - **Sky box**:
-	We use a Cubic sky box in our scene and the sky itself is procedurally generated in shader.
+	We use a cubic sky box in our scene and the sky itself is procedurally generated in fragment shader.
 - **ShadowMap**:
 	Here is a screenshot of shadow:
 	![](./img/shadow.jpg)

-	Shadow map is pre-baked when our scene is initialized so that we can save some time when render a frame.
+	Shadow map is pre-baked when our scene is initialized so that we can save a lot of time rendering each frame.
 For some implemetation details, I refer to [WebGL Tutorial: Directional Shadow Mapping without extensions](http://www.chinedufn.com/webgl-shadow-mapping-tutorial/).
 - **Cinematic Camera**:
-	It's basically a time-driven key-frame simple system.
+	It's basically a simple time-driven key-frame system.
 In the scene initialization stage, we set several key-frames, and linear lerp camera's position and target position.
-Also, during the transition, we use some fade in/out post processing effect to make it more cinematic
+Also, during the transition, we use some fade in/out post processing effect to make it more cinematic.
 - **Water**:
 	An independent pass is used to render a reflection frame.
 We save it in our frame buffer and use it as a texture in the following water rendering pass.
 Here is the pure refection effects and water we got: